oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

         > __NOTE__: If you are following the `JRF` path through the sample, similarly change your `spec.configuration.opss.walletPasswordSecret` and the RCU secret name referenced in `spec.configuration.secrets`.

       - Change the domain resource's `spec.configuration.model.configMap` value from `sample-domain1-wdt-config-map` to `sample-domain2-wdt-config-map`.
-The corresponding YAML stanza should look something like this:
+The corresponding YAML file stanza will look something like this:
          ```
          spec:
            ...